 Tour Hearst Castle: relive history by walking through it

 Four distinct guided Hearst Castle Tours are offered throughout the day.
 Each one explores a different part of this luxurious estate comprised of 165 rooms and more than 125 sprawling acres of gardens, terraces, pools and walkways.
-Accessibly Designed Tours, Group Tours and School Tours.
-The Evening Tour, Private Tour, and the Art of San Simeon Tour and Hearst and Hollywood Tour are also available.
+Additional tours include Accessibly Designed Tours, Group Tours and School Tours.
+The Evening Tour, Private Tour, and the Art of San Simeon Tour and Hearst and Hollywood Tour are also available seasonally.

 Already know which tour you want to take?
 View tour tickets and prices before you book them.